Polygonal equalities and virtual degeneracy in $L_{p}$-spaces: Acknowledgments

 \section{Acknowledgments}

 The research presented in this paper was initiated at the 2011 Cornell University \textit{Summer Mathematics Institute} (SMI) and completed under the auspices of the \textit{Visiting Researcher Programme} at the University of South Africa (UNISA).
 The authors would like to thank the Department of Mathematics and the Center for Applied Mathematics at Cornell University for supporting this project, and the National Science Foundation for its financial support of the SMI through NSF grant DMS-0739338.
 We are very grateful for the additional financial support from UNISA, Canisius College and the University of New South Wales that aided in the completion of this paper.
 In addition, we would like to thank Petrus Potgieter, Willem Fouch\'{e}, Ian Doust and Stephen S\'{a}nchez for their particularly helpful input on (infinitely many) preliminary drafts of this paper.
+The last named author extends special thanks to the Australian Catholic University for additional support through their programme of Honorary professorships.